FREE SHIPPING on orders of $85 or more

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Achenbach include Aachen, Achen, Achenn, Aachner, Aachener, Aken and many more.

-Achenbach Settlers in the United States in the 18th Century
+Achenbach Settlers in United States in the 18th Century

-Achenbach Settlers in the United States in the 19th Century
+Achenbach Settlers in United States in the 19th Century

 The Achenbach Family Crest was acquired from the Houseofnames.com archives.
 The Achenbach Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 17 July 2014 at 16:08.